rd2/tbd/README.md

 ruby -e "require 'openstudio'" -e "puts OpenStudio::Model::Model.new"
 ```

-Install the latest version of _git_ (e.g. through Homebrew), and _git clone_ the measure under the user’s local OpenStudio Measures directory.
+Install the latest version of _git_ (e.g. through Homebrew), and _git clone_ the TBD measure under the user’s local OpenStudio Measures directory.

 Run the basic tests below to ensure the measure operates as expected.

 ## Complete list of test commands

-Run the following (basic) tests in the root repository of the cloned measure:
+Run the following (basic) tests in the root repository of the cloned TBD measure:
 ```
 bundle update
 bundle exec rake update_library_files bundle exec rake
 ```

-For more extensive testing, run the following test suites in the root repository of the cloned measure:
+For more extensive testing, run the following test suites (also in the root repository of the cloned TBD measure):
 ```
 bundle update
 bundle exec rake osm_suite:clean